jundalisay/spblist/content/en/research/smith/theory-moral-sentiments/part-1/section-1/chapter-1b.md

 The observer's compassion must all arise from his consideration of what he himself would feel if he had the same situation.

 {{< s v="12" >}} A mother feels pangs when she hears her baby crying.

 In her own mind, she joins:
 - the idea of her baby's helplessness to the baby's actual helplessness
 - that helplessness with her own experience of helplessness

 <!-- ![Moral sentiments chart for Baby](/graphics/tms/baby.png) -->

-From of all these, she forms the most complete image of misery and distress.
+From of all these, she creates an image of misery and distress.

 The infant, however, feels only some uneasiness.
 - Its innocence is an antidote against fear and anxiety.
 - When it grows up to be a man, its innocence will be replaced by reason and philosophy which will defend it from fear and anxiety